Hydrodynamic limit of the zero range process on a randomly oriented graph: Notation and definitions

 We introduce the local equilibrium measure $\tilde{\nu}_{\rho(t,.)}^N$ of second order approximation as in Funaki, Uchiyama and Yau, \cite{funaki} and Komoriya \cite{komoriya}.
 This new measure depends on the specific figures in the graph, dividing it into tiles of various shapes within which the marginals at each site have the same distribution.
 In particular, if a vertex has two inward arrows coming from the same direction it is included in the same tile that the inward arrows came from.
-However, if a vertex has inward and outward arrows coming from either direction then it is included in a tile's 'central' pair of vertices $(x,1)$ and $(x,-1)$.
-Each tile therefore contains either two, three or four vertices.
+However, if a vertex has one inward and one outward arrow in both directions then it belongs to a pair of vertices $(x,1)$ and $(x,-1)$ which share a tile.
+Every tile has exactly one such pair of vertices, which we call the `centre'.
+The tiles each contain either two, three or four vertices.

-This decomposition of the graph is illustrated below, with the figure numbers beneath the graph.
+This decomposition of the graph is illustrated below, with the figure numbers above the graph.

 For every graph there exists a unique decomposition into tiles according to the following algorithm, which uses the fact that each tile contains exactly one centre $(x,1)$ and $(x,-1)$, at most one of the two vertices $(x-1,1)$ and $(x-1,-1)$, and at most one of $(x+1,1)$ and $(x+1,-1)$.